From keyword research to content promotion, here’s the 411 on creating a content strategy designed with SEO in mind.

 You can also use high-authority external links as needed.
 If you’re referencing a study from the CDC or the FDA, for example, those are good high-authority external links.

 Have a content revitalization strategy

-Writing new and exciting content is key to a successful SEO strategy.
+Writing new, exciting content is key to a successful SEO strategy.
 But if you publish a piece of content and never touch it again, you’re doing your business a major disservice.

 - Create a spreadsheet list of all content URLs

-- Determine how many sessions each page had over the past 6 months (or longer depending on how much traffic comes to your site) and how many backlinks point to each page
+- Determine how many sessions each page had over the past six months (or longer depending on how much traffic comes to your site) and how many backlinks point to each page

-- Identify pages with “thin content” that may not satisfy a user’s search intent
+- Identify web pages with “thin content” that may not satisfy a user’s search intent

 - Look for posts with duplicate or similar topics and consider removing or combining them into one long-form piece